pwnfan/tagmark-py/README.md

                                   default will read from the .env file of the root dir of this project -u, --update-github-info-after-hours FLOAT
-                                  nly update after the specified number of hours has passed since the last update [default: 23]
-  -h, --help                      Show this message and exit.
+                                  update github info only when user specified number of hours has passed since the last update  [default: 23] -h, --help                      Show this message and exit.
 ```